 3 When the heat of July and August get to be too much, you can always cool off with a swim in one of the four Great Lakes that call Michigan home.
 Come on in!
 The water is always fine here!

-4 If you need a break from the rush of modern life, leave it all behind and head for Mackinac Island where life is a little slower and a little old fashioned.
+4 If you need a break from the rush of modern life, leave it all behind and head to Mackinac Island where life is a little slower and a little more old fashioned.
 Bring your bike along, or rent one there, and take a relaxing spin around the car-free island.

 6 Lighthouses, full of myth and legend, have such a romantic pull.
 We have many along our lakeshore.
 Several offer tours and even allow you to climb to the top of the light tower for a view you’ll never forget.